-This camera module is sold bundled with the M12 M27280M07S lens and plastic mount (B0164).
-It is also available without a lens – just a generic plastic lens mount to protect the sensor during shipping.
-It may also be purchased with a higher quality metal M12 or CS lens mount.
+This camera module is sold bundled with the M12 M27280M07S lens and metal mount (B0164).
+It is also available without a lens – just a 10 mm metal lens mount to protect the sensor during shipping.
+Available separately are other metal M12 or CS lens mount.
 Note: This module is only available with the IR filter on the sensor, so the NoIR option is not possible!

 The key benefit of the standard lens mounts available with this module is the simplicity in swapping the lens – fisheye, wide-angle, telephoto, zoom, IR or NoIR filter – all of which are available from DLSCorp.
 Click on the Camera Lenses product category for the complete selection of ArduCAM lenses.
 Be sure to note the compatible lens mount height (7 mm, 10 mm, 14.5 mm, etc.) for each lens selected if you chose an M12 metal mount option.
 Note, each lens purchased separately comes with its appropriate height lens mount (plastic for M12, metal for CS), so you may choose to purchase the camera with only a generic plastic lens mount (to protect the sensor).
 Click on the Camera Lens Mounts product category for information about lens mounts, including compatibility with the various lenses.